School student travel

 Different subsidies or passes are available depending on where you live and the availability of public transport.

-Free or subsidised school travel
+School Opal card or school travel passes

 Eligible students can receive free travel to and from home and school/TAFE on approved metro, train, bus, ferry and light rail during term.

 If the student doesn’t qualify for free school travel, you may be able to buy a School Term Bus Pass for discounted travel on buses between home and school.

 School Drive Subsidy

 Where there is no public transport available, this subsidy partly offsets the cost for driving students to school or to the nearest transport pick up point, by car, motorcycle or boat.

 Assistance for boarding school students

 Eligible boarding school students can apply for free daily or weekend/vacation travel on NSW TrainLink train and coach services for visits to and from home.
 Lord Howe Island students can apply for subsidised air travel.

 Boarding school students may also be eligible for the School Drive Subsidy.